- Home

 Cranbrook

-This medieval town has a good selection of pubs, cafés and restaurants.
+This medieval town has a good selection of pubs, independent cafés and restaurants.
+Cranbrook High St boasts some lovely shops, including fashion boutiques and homeware shops.
 If you’re thinking schools, it is home to the outstanding grammar, Cranbrook School.
+The area has a rich heritage, with Sissinghurst Castle and Bodiam Castle being popular places of interest for historians.

 Aldington

-Historic village, overlooking Romney Marsh with a shop, bakery, tennis club and a pub.
-Lively too, it’s popular with celebrities.
-Plus, it’s a 16-minute drive from Ashford International for London St Pancras.
+This historic village, overlooking Romney Marsh, has a shop, bakery, tennis club and a pub.
+It may be relatively small, but it can be lively too, and it’s a popular haunt for celebrities.
+Plus, it’s a 16-minute drive from Ashford International for London St Pancras, making it a top choice for places to live for London commuters.

 Penshurst